 Why Australian Chickens Need Specific Feed Formulations

 Australian conditions present unique challenges.
 Our long, hot summers can cause severe heat stress.
 You’ll see this as panting (called gular fluttering), holding their wings away from their bodies, and looking pale and lethargic.
+If you’re dealing with extreme temperatures, our guide on keeping chickens cool in summer covers essential cooling strategies.

 During heat stress, a chicken’s appetite plummets.
 When they eat less, they get fewer nutrients.
 Because of this, many feeds are formulated for Australian conditions with a high density of vitamins and minerals.
 This means your chooks get all the goodness they need, even if they’re eating a bit less in the summer heat.